ceph/ceph/doc/monitoring/index.rst

 Ceph Monitoring stack
 =====================

-Ceph provides a default monitoring stack wich is installed by default by cephadm and explained in :doc:`../cephadm/services/monitoring.rst` section.
+Ceph provides a default monitoring stack wich is installed by default by cephadm and explained in the :ref:`Monitoring Services
+<mgr-cephadm-monitoring>` section of the cephadm documentation.

 Ceph metrics: